-- 1. Abstracts with original and innovative ideas will receive higher scores. - 2.
-It is recommended that all abstracts relating to the 2021 Annual Meeting Theme(s) should consider the main topics.
-For example, innovative methods, patient engagement, novel interventions, etc. - 3.
-Please read the submission guidelines carefully and thoroughly.
+1. Abstracts with original and innovative ideas will receive higher scores.

+2. It is recommended that all abstracts relating to the 2024 Annual Meeting Theme(s) should consider the main topics:

+Plenary 1: Sustainable HTA For Sustainable Health SystemsPlenary 2: Global Collaboration For A Global Challenge: Do Meta-Networks Help?Plenary 3: Breaking Boundaries: Unleashing Innovation In Health

+3. Please read the submission guidelines carefully and thoroughly.